 The ACM continually monitors the airbag system circuits and sensors to decide whether the system is in good operating condition.
 The ACM then sends the proper message to the instrument cluster on the CCD data bus to turn the lamp on or off.
-If the ACM turns the lamp on after the bulb test, it indicates the ACM has detected a system malfunction and/or that the airbag system has become inoperative.
+If the ACM sends a lamp-on message after the bulb test, it indicates that the ACM has detected a system malfunction and/or that the airbag system has become inoperative.
 Each time the instrument cluster circuitry receives a lamp-on message from the ACM, it will light the lamp for twelve seconds or the duration of the airbag system malfunction, whichever is longer.